Place image here

 Please visit these links for further details:

-*Proven: human pheromones exist and influence relations between women and men
+*Proven: human pheromones exist and can influence relations between women and men

-* Read: what customers have been saying about Athena Pheromones since 1993
+* Read: what real customers (names changed for privacy) have been saying about Athena Pheromones since 1993

 * Read: more about the Scientific Method of double-blind, placebo-controlled research